- 1. The Requirement

 3.3.3 The project manager shall require the software developer(s) to provide a software schedule for the project's review, and schedule updates as requested.

 NPR 7150.2, NASA Software Engineering Requirements, does not include any notes for this requirement.

 Click here to view the history of this requirement: SWE-046 History

 Key: - Applicable | - Not Applicable

 Scheduling begins with project-level schedule objectives for delivering the products described in the upper levels of the Work Breakdown Structure (WBS) and evolves down to the software development level.
-The supplier includes software version descriptions and functionality of any deliverable software work products contained in the schedule of deliveries in the Software Version Description document SVD and the Software Metrics Report Metrics.
-The project team, through the contract Statement of Work (SOW) (see Topic 7.3 - Acquisition Guidance), must require delivery of a software work product development schedule from the software supplier.
+The supplier includes software version descriptions and functionality of any deliverable software work products contained in the schedule of deliveries in the VDD - Version Description Document and the Metrics - Software Metrics Report.
+The project team, through the contract Statement of Work (SOW) (see 7.3 - Acquisition Guidance), must require delivery of a software work product development schedule from the software supplier.
 Schedule content provided by the supplier to NASA includes networked activities evolved down to a level sufficient for the project team to obtain the necessary insight (see SWE-039) into the state of the supplier's activities.

 Networked schedule data consist of: 273

 - Dependencies among activities (e.g., where an activity depends upon another activity for a receivable).

 - Products or milestones that occur as a result of one or more activities.

 The technical requirements need to be sufficiently detailed to assure that firm schedule estimates can be established.
 The schedule needs to show the major development activities throughout the life cycle, the milestones, and a critical path.
 See the SWE-016 Software Schedule for in-depth information on the general preparation of software development schedules.